-The Red Notice list continues to grow and is found on INTERPOL’s official website.
-While INTERPOL disseminates the Red Notice, the requesting member state seeks help to find a wanted person.
-However, it is fundamental to note that this is a voluntary system.
+The Red Notice list, available on INTERPOL’s official website, is expanding.
+While INTERPOL circulates these notices, the requesting member state seeks assistance in locating a wanted person.
+It’s important to understand that this system is voluntary.

 No member state is legally forced to arrest anybody based on the Red Notice or an INTERPOL diffusion.
 The agency notes that each member state can decide the legal value they give Red Notices within their borders.